IBM/tensorflow-hangul-recognition/README.md

 (like Batang, Dotum, or Gulim).

-## Creating the Android Application
+## 6. Create the Android Application

 With the saved model, a simple Android application can be created that will be able to classify handwritten Hangul that a user has drawn.
 A completed application